 Some of the most famous logos in the world today are made on the principle of golden ratio.
 Source

-The use of the golden ratio principle in creating the logo is recommended because it gives the impression of symmetry to the overall appearance, but some elements can be slightly displaced to break the monotony and attract the attention of the observer.
+The use of the golden ratio principle in creating a logo design is recommended because it gives the impression of symmetry to the overall appearance, but some elements can be slightly displaced to break the monotony and attract the attention of the observer.
 Did you know Apple the brand created it's famous apple logo using the golden ratio?

 When a decision is made to create a logo design, first step is sketching.
 It is advisable to draw the sketch on paper that already has a grid.